Department of Music

 Haydn Hall

-Haydn Hall houses the Department of Music faculty and staff offices, a small lounge, three classrooms, four practice rooms (2nd floor), HPP studio spaces, the Music Education Resource Room, and a Macintosh computer classroom/lab (The Core).
-It is located in the heart of the Mather Quada.
-Originally a combination of a dormitory and classrooms, this building served as the only student center on campus.
-It was given to the college by Flora Stone Mather and named in honor of Hiram Collins Haydn, fifth president of Western Reserve University, pastor of the Old Stone Church, and the individual most active in convincing Western Reserve College to move to Cleveland.
-Charles F. Schweinfurth, the prominent residential architect of Euclid Avenue (“Millionaires’ Row”) mansions, who also rebuilt the interior of the Old Stone Church in 1884 and designed Trinity Cathedral, designed Haydn Hall.
-Scheduling is controlled by the University Registrar and available for non-music classes with permission from the Department of Music.
-The practice rooms are open to music majors or CWRU students enrolled in music ensembles or applied music lessons.
+Haydn Hall, located in the heart of Mather Quad, is home to Department of Music faculty and staff offices, graduate student offices, four classrooms, four practice rooms, two HPP studios, the Music Education Resource Room, a Macintosh computer classroom/lab (The Core), and a large lounge (the Haven Music Hall).
+In 1902, Flora Stone Mather funded construction of Haydn Hall.
+Originally envisioned as a study and recreation facility, this building served as the only student center on campus, but the growing student population and crowding at Guilford required that Haydn also serve as the second College for Women dormitory.
+It was given to the college by Flora Stone Mather and named in honor of Hiram Collins Haydn, the fifth president of Western Reserve University, pastor of the Old Stone Church, and the individual most active in convincing Western Reserve College to move to Cleveland.
+Haydn Hall was designed by Charles F. Schweinfurth, the prominent residential architect of Euclid Avenue's “Millionaires’ Row” mansions, who also rebuilt the interior of the Old Stone Church in 1884 and designed Trinity Cathedral.

 Music Education Resource Room

-The Music Education Resource Center (Haydn Hall, Rm.
-10) is a space for music education students to prepare educational materials and research projects, and it contains a variety of audiovisual media, including a library of education-oriented music software.
+The Music Education Resource Room (Haydn Hall, Rm.
+10) is a space for music education students to prepare educational materials and research projects.
+It contains a variety of audiovisual media, including a library of education-oriented music software.
 Students may borrow items from a large collection of music textbooks, educational recordings, testing materials, vocal and instrumental books, curriculum guides, and classroom instruments.
-The use of this center is encouraged and sometimes required for many of the projects/assignments throughout the music education curriculum.
+The use of this space is encouraged and sometimes required for many of the projects and assignments that are part of the music education curriculum.

 The Core

 The Core (Haydn Hall, Rm.
 16) is a Macintosh computer classroom and lab dedicated to mind, sound, and vision.
-The Core is a collaborative space for all CWRU students, faculty and staff, as well as the University Circle community, to gather and collaborate, design visual and aural mediums, and create masterpieces.
-It not only offers computers and software, but also video and digital cameras and microphones for checkout, one-on-one tutorial time, course instruction, and space for meetings/demonstrations.
-The Core is actively involved in bringing technology to the community and it works closely with faculty in providing support facilities for technology-related courses.
+The Core is a collaborative space where all CWRU students, faculty, and staff, as well as members of the University Circle community, can gather and collaborate, design visual and aural mediums, and create masterpieces.
+It offers not only computers and software, but also video and digital cameras and microphones for checkout, one-on-one tutorial time, course instruction, and space for meetings or demonstrations.
+The Core is actively involved in bringing technology to the community, and it works closely with faculty in providing support facilities for technology-related courses.

 Denison Hall